dumblr/xXx___dead___xXx/README.md

 ## What is _dead_?

-_Dead_ is a blogging/tumblog/content manufacturing device built using [dat] and running on [beaker browser].
+_Dead_ is a blogging/tumblog/content manufacturing device built using [dat](https://datproject.org/) and running on [beaker browser](https://beakerbrowser.com/).
 Have you heard of tumblr before?
 Then you get it.

 The key difference, though, is that by running on the dat protocol, _dead_ enables each individual to create their own instance of _dead_ and to publish their own content on their own computer and share to other people who have their own _dead_ instances.
 This means the data lives on your computer and doesn't *require* any server space.